kor-hq/bibleio/README.md

 ## Usage

 - Get source code from the repo
-- Get some HTML content from [eBible.org](https://ebible.org), and put it in some directory. (pick a translation, and download the "Zipped mobile HTML" option!
+- Get some HTML content from [eBible.org](https://ebible.org), and put it in a "html" directory at the root. (pick a translation, and download the "Zipped mobile HTML" option!)
-- Then run `cargo run path/to/html`
+- Then run `cargo run html/GEN01.htm`

 # Format